check-spelling/check-spelling-docs/Configuration.md

 Current recommended practice is to only enable this feature in private repositories or forks, but not public upstreams.

-The code is designed to refused to operate in response to anyone who doesn't have write access to the repository.
+The code is designed to refuse to operate in response to anyone who doesn't have write access to the repository.

 ### experimental_parallel_jobs